HJ-Ok/AudioBERT/README.md

 - **Sound Pitch Comparison**: Compare the pitch of different sound sources.

 This dataset is built using audio-text pairs from the **LAION-Audio-630K** dataset and includes both training, development, and test sets.
 Further, we augment the data with audio from Wikipedia for broader generalization.
+You can download our dataset and look detailed dataset generation process [here](dataset/README.md).

 | Task                  | Train | Dev | Test | Wiki | Total |
 |-----------------------|-------|-----|------|------|-------|